MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VII-National-Credit-Union-Administration/subchapter-A-Regulations-Affecting-Credit-Unions/part-708b-Mergers-Insured-Credit-Unions-into-Other-Credit-Unions-Voluntary-Termination-Conversion-Insured-Status/subpart-C-Forms/section-708b.303.md

 The merger must have the approval of a majority of members who vote on the proposal, provided at least 20 percent of the total membership participates in the voting.

-Enclosed with this Notice of Special Meeting is a Ballot for Merger Proposal and Conversion to Noninsured Status.
+Enclosed with this Notice of Special Meeting is a Ballot for Merger Proposal and Conversion to Non-federally insured Status.
 If you cannot attend the meeting, please complete the ballot and return it to (insert name of independent entity conducting vote) at (insert mailing address) by no later than (insert date and time).
 To be counted, your ballot must reach (insert name of independent entity conducting vote) by the date and time announced for the meeting.

 By order of the board of directors.